Climate Change

 Chronic

-• Operations halted due to inability to secure sufficient water supplies.
+• Operations halted due to decreased water source capacity or water shortages, etc.

 Rising temperatures